kkostov/kkostov/README.md

-### Hi there 👋
+### Hello, I'm Konstantin 👋

+🔭 Freelance iOS and web developer

+😄 he/him

+Creative developer and architect from Belgium.
+I build delightful, people-centred and reliable apps for iOS and the web!

+🚀 Learn more about me at https://www.iamkonstantin.eu

 <!--
 **kkostov/kkostov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 You have a fun
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+-
 - ⚡ Fun fact: ...
 -->